neurodev-thesis/notebooks/README.md

-#Cluster analysis of genetic variants and metadata with Spark
+#Cluster analysis of genetic factors with Spark

 ##Overview